 The Mayan Route: Home of the Mayans, corner of the Lacandon jungle, a mystery to discover.

-Northeast of Chiapas, place of the indigenous Zoques, descendants of a rich culture that among its people hides the wonder granted by the land, from its majestic architecture to its natural landscapes like the top of the parrots and the waterfall the downpour, to this The state capital of Tuxtla Gutiérrez, which houses museums, cultural centers and the "Zoomat" zoo, is added to the splendor.
+Northeast of Chiapas, place of the indigenous Zoques, descendants of a rich culture that among its people hides the wonder granted by the land, from its majestic architecture to its natural landscapes like the top of the parrots and the waterfall the downpour, to this The state capital of Tuxtla Gutiérrez, which houses museums, cultural centers, and the "Zoomat" zoo, is added to the splendor.

-Chiapaneco state capital since 1892, with a demographic, economic acceleration, which is now urbanized and has become the most modern city in the state, has all the services from hotels, besides being one of the departure points for the routes and to host the airport "Ángel Albino Corzo".
+Chiapaneco state capital since 1892, with a demographic, economic acceleration, which is now urbanized and has become the most modern city in the state, has all the services from hotels, besides being one of the departure points for the routes and host the airport "Ángel Albino Corzo".

-At the center of the city is the civic square where the government palace, the municipal and Congress of the state of Chiapas, the cathedral of San Marcos is located.
+At the center of the city is the civic square where the government palace, the municipal and Congress of the state of Chiapas, and the cathedral of San Marcos are located.
 In the sixteenth century, there is a large carillon with 48 bells, each hour plays a melody to the sound of the bells parades the figures of the apostles on a pedestal at the bottom, a show that is worth witnessing.

-In the main axis called Illustrious Men's Walk, there are museums and cultural centers such as the botanical garden, the civic square and the marimba park, located on the central avenue, where the marimba can dance around the place or simply enjoy the show with an ice cream, a traditional drink like the pozole, the tascalate or a good coffee.
+In the main axis called Illustrious Men's Walk, there are museums and cultural centers such as the botanical garden, the civic square, and the marimba park, located on the central avenue, where the marimba can dance around the place or simply enjoy the show with ice cream, a traditional drink like the pozole, the tascalate or a good coffee.

-The botanical museum that opens from 9:00 3:00 p.m. and Saturdays from 9:00 p.m. to 1:00 p.m., the regional museum is a sample of an impressive archaeological collection, a sample of pre-Hispanic culture, art, culture, of temporary exhibitions.
+The botanical museum opens from 9:00 to 3:00 p.m. and Saturdays from 9:00 p.m. to 1:00 p.m., the regional museum is a sample of an impressive archaeological collection, a sample of pre-Hispanic culture, art, culture, of temporary exhibitions.

-The theatre of the city Emilio Rabasa, the cultural centre Jaime Sabines that is the seat of the public library, the historical archive of the state, that bears the name of the great poet that this state was born and we delight in the world.
-The Víctor Manuel Reyna stadium where the Jaguars team plays.
+The theatre of the city Emilio Rabasa, the cultural center Jaime Sabines that is the seat of the public library, the historical archive of the state, that bears the name of the great poet that this state was born and we delight in the world.
+The Víctor Manuel Reyna stadium is where the Jaguars team plays.